-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2012-13, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2013-14, Student Financial Aid component.

 Figure 10.
-Graduation rate and transfer-out rate (2006 cohort); graduation rate cohort as a percent of total entering students and retention rates of first-time students (Fall 2012)
+Graduation rate and transfer-out rate (2007 cohort); graduation rate cohort as a percent of total entering students and retention rates of first-time students (Fall 2013)

-NOTE: Graduation rate cohort includes all full-time, first-time, degree/certificate-seeking undergraduate students.
+NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
 Entering class includes all students coming to the institution for the first time.
 Only institutions with a mission to prepare students to transfer are required to report transfers out.
 Graduation and transfer-out rates are the Student Right-to-Know rates.
 Retention rates are measured from the fall of first enrollment to the following fall.
 4-yr institutions report retention rates for students seeking a bachelor's degree.
-Median values for the comparison group will not add to 100 percent.
+Median values for the comparison group will not add to 100%.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2013, Graduation Rates component and Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2013-14, Graduation Rates component and Spring 2014, Fall Enrollment component.

 Figure 11.
-Full-time equivalent staff, by occupational category: Fall 2012
+Full-time equivalent staff, by occupational category: Fall 2013

-NOTE: Graduate assistants are not included in this figure.
-For information on the calculation of FTE of staff, see the Methodological Notes.
+NOTE: Graduate assistants are not included.
+For calculation details, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2012-13, Human Resources component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2014, Human Resources component.